Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 Okay.

-Um recruiting and all, but but now they can go recruit guys out of high school and say, there's continuity here.
+But now they can go recruit guys out of high school and say, there's continuity here.

-Jimbo Fisher gonna take over, and Jimbo Fisher, by the way, rejected opportunities to go somewhere else.
+And Jimbo Fisher, by the way, rejected opportunities to go somewhere else.

 He's established his loyalty.

-Now I don't know him that well, and I I'm uh I don't really follow college football that closely till we get to the end of the season, because I didn't go to college, you know, so I don't have the rah-rah alma mater spirit.
+And I don't really follow college football that closely till we get to the end of the season because I didn't go to college.

-Plus, college football teams don't wear socks, I think it look like amateurs.
+Plus, college football teams don't wear socks.

-That's uh there's something to be said for it.
+There's something to be said for it.

-Uh and I I uh I wish him the best.
+And I wish him the best.

-I I really enjoyed gotten to meet him.
+I really enjoyed getting to meet him.

-I think his his kids, his sons.
+His kids, his sons.

-I've never met them, but they seem to be really good guys too.
+I've never met them, but they seem to be really good guys, too.

-Uh ultimate plus for the program from an outsider looking in like me with no intimate inside knowledge.
+Ultimate plus for the program from an outsider looking in like me with no intimate inside knowledge.

-Bud in uh in Red Wing, Minnesota.
+Bud in Red Wing, Minnesota.

 Thanks for waiting and welcome.